paru-de/sandbox/isbn_draft.md

 ?> Note that printed books are often assigned their ISBN10 as ASIN.

-* [ASIN Collector](https://addons.mozilla.org/en-US/firefox/addon/asin-collector/) is a Firefox extension that can bulk-extract ASIN's for all available editions of a book.
+* <a href="https://addons.mozilla.org/en-US/firefox/addon/asin-collector/" target="_blank">ASIN Collector</a> is a Firefox extension that can bulk-extract ASIN's for all available editions of a book.

 ### eBook ASIN